UPPER STORY CONVERSION

 This program funds activities limited to existing buildings to either rehabilitate un-occupiable units or convert existing spaces into new units.
-All spaces must be vacant and un-occupiable at the time of application and for a period of at least five (5) years prior to application.
+All spaces must be vacant and un-occupiable at the time of application and for a period of at least five (5) years.

-Applications for funding are competitive and applications must be received prior to the deadline.
+Applications for funding are competitive and must be received prior to the deadline.
 Incomplete applications will not be reviewed.

 All incorporated cities and counties in the State, except those designated as HUD entitlement areas, are eligible to apply for and receive funds under this program.

 To be eligible for funding, no less than 51% of the rental units in an assisted rental project shall be occupied by persons or households whose incomes are at or below 80% of the area median income limits (LMI) by household size as defined by the U.S. Department of Housing and Urban Development.
 Current income levels can be found on the IEDA website: https://www.iowaeda.com/cdbg/management-guide/

 The services of an architect to prepare preliminary cost estimates and renderings is required as part of the application.
 These costs cannot be reimbursed by CDBG funds.

 CDBG contracts must be subject to audit.
 Federal Code (2 CFR 200) requires that recipients theta exceed $750,000 or more in federal funds within a fiscal year must have a single or program specific audit.
 When budgeting for CDNG funds, applicants should be aware of these audit requirements: